 Predicted annual growth increments for fish of various initial lengths were used to compare growth between fish collected from both locations (and summarized with model with different parameters) and results from the literature.
 Predicted annual growth increments are the g1 and g2 parameter from the Francis model.
 Annual growth increments were predicted from the traditional model by first computing the mean length at several ages and then finding the differences between these lengths.
 Bootstrap confidence intervals were constructed for both the predicted mean lengths and increments.

-We developed a linear model from our measurements of SL and TL on fish collected from the Great Chazie River that could be used to predict TL from SL.
+We developed a linear model from our measurements of SL and TL on fish collected from the Great Chazy River that could be used to predict TL from SL.
 These results were used to convert SL used in some literature reports to TL for comparison to our results.